ChromatinCardiff/Marks_scripts/README.md

 ## Nuc_caller.pl

 Basically just Nick's peak marker with a few changes: requires two bins either side of central bin to have lower dyad frequency, has a maximum threshold as well as minimum, prevents dual peaks being called within n bins of each other.
 Output peak height is 3 bin sum around peak.

+v2 edit: Added ability to measure distribution of peaks and treat disorganised regions as a single peak in order to avoid calling lots of false peaks in noisy regions.

 NB: I usually smooth and then normalise all sgrs to same read-depth before doing peak calling but can be run on un-smoothed and use scaling factors if prefered.